 The chances of someone falling or tripping is higher if the lighting condition of the room is poor.
 Any office or workspace needs to be well-lit in order for it to be safe for the workers or employees.
 It will help with vision and allow the employees to maneuver safely around the workplace.

 In the dark, it is likely that someone bumps against tables or other elements even when it is out of his way.
-Make sure that the workspace has proper lightings installed, whether it is spotlights or simple ceiling lights.
+Make sure that the workspace has proper lightings installed, or portable LED work lights, whether it is spotlights or simple ceiling lights.
 That way, the risk of someone falling is drastically reduced.